dgraves4/cintel-06-custom/README.md

 # cintel-06-custom: Custom NBA Stats App
-This is a cutom project showcasing an application that includes interactive analytics and continuous intelligence elements.
+This is a cutom project showcasing an application that includes interactive analytics and continuous intelligence elements to display and compare various NBA players and their career stats.
 ## Requirements (for local environment only)
 - faicons
 - pandas